open-voice-interoperability/website/site/content/events/vitalis-2022-conference.md

   healthcare industry.
-The conference is aimed towards healthcare decision makers, doctors, nurses, operations, IT, and quality managers who operate within the healthcare space.<br></br>The Open Voice Network (OVON) is proud to partner with the Intelligent Health Association (IHA) on this special Voice @ Vitalis program.
+The conference is aimed towards healthcare decision makers, doctors, nurses, operations, IT, and quality managers who operate within the healthcare space.<br></br>The Open Voice Network (OVON) is proud to partner with the Intelligent Health Association (IHA) on this special Voice at Vitalis program.
 The event will feature Members, Ambassadors, and Industry Advisors from the Open Voice Network and the Intelligent Health Association.
   <a target="_blank" rel="noopener noreferrer"
   href="https://vitalis.nu/hem/konferens/voicevitalis/">Click here</a> for the
-  full program schedule and to register for the Vitalis 2022 Conference.
+  full program schedule for the Vitalis 2022 Conference.
 If you are unable to attend, you may find the recorded presentations from each speaker below.
 eventInfoImage: /img/sample-event-image.png
 eventRegisterationUrl: 'https://vitalis.nu/hem/konferens/voicevitalis/'
 eventSessions: